optimax/scriban/readme.md

 ## Syntax Coloring

 You can install the [Scriban Extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=xoofx.scriban) to get syntax coloring for scriban scripts (without HTML) and scriban html files.
+Note that the extension does not recognize Scriptic features on top of Scriban.

-## Scriptic Extensions
+## Scriptic-Specific Extensions

 Scriptic adds a few additional keywords to the scripting language: